clopca/cdk-vpclattice-alpha/API.md

 - *Implemented By:* <a href="#cdk-vpclattice-alpha.ServiceNetwork">ServiceNetwork</a>, <a href="#cdk-vpclattice-alpha.IServiceNetwork">IServiceNetwork</a>

-Create a vpc lattice service network.
+Represents a VPC Lattice Service Network.

 Implemented by `ServiceNetwork`.